Our rating(4.2/5)

-Square for Restaurants EPOS is great value for those with multiple tills.
+Square for Restaurants POS is great value for those with multiple tills.

-• Highs: Simple fees.
+• Pros: Simple fees.
+Automated surcharging.
 No lock-in.
 Self-serve ordering.
 Kitchen display system.
-Seamless integration with Square payments.
+Payment integration.
+Instant transfers.

-• Best for: Small restaurants and busy cafés with several points of sale.
+• Best for: Small restaurants and busy cafés with a kitchen and several points of sale.

 What is Square for Restaurants?